MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

 - Develop the API in the portal or make changes to the OpenAPI specification by using a tool of your choice.
   - If you make changes in the portal, you can run the extractor to automatically extract all the APIs and other relevant policies, operations, and configurations from API Management.
 You can synchronize this information to the git repository.

-  - Optionally, use the [Create pull request](/azure/devops/repos/Git/pull-requests?view=azure-devops&tabs=azure-devops-cli#create-a-pull-request) script, which is written in Azure DevOps CLI, to create new PRs.
+  - Optionally, use the Azure DevOps CLI to [create a new pull request](/azure/devops/repos/Git/pull-requests?view=azure-devops&tabs=azure-devops-cli#create-a-pull-request).

 - The extractor workflow includes the following steps that you take: